nathanjsmith/calico/README.md

   `FaceId typedef`
    This typedef defines a mechanism for naming each face.
 A good choice is an `std::int32_t` (aka int on most platforms).

-  `FaceIdIterator typedef`
-   Some of the algorithms iterate over the face IDs using a ++ operator, so this type needs to be able to increment as an iterator.
-   See the `begin_face_id()` interface for more details, but if FaceId is an `std::int32_t`, then `std::int32_t` is also a good choice for the FaceIdIterator.

   `VertexId typedef`
    This typedef defines a mechanism for naming each vertex.
 A good choice is an `std::int32_t` (aka int on most platforms).
    Some of the algorithms iterate over the vertex IDs using a ++ operator, so this type needs to be able to increment as an iterator.